 Government Performance Manager Certification: An Investment in Your Career and Your Future

-In The Performance Institute’s Certified Government Performance Manager (CGPM) program, you will acquire the skills and tools to make you the lead performance management resource for your organization.
-The program includes a Capstone project — a real project from your agency that you can use to apply concepts, receive expert feedback, all while meeting or exceeding your internal quality standards and deadlines.
+In The Performance Institute’s Certified Government Performance Manager (CGPM) program, you will acquire the skills and tools needed to make you the lead performance management resource for your organization.
+As a candidate for our advanced certificate, you will complete a capstone project–a real-world project from your agency that you can use to apply concepts, knowledge, and skills from your courses, and receive expert feedback from a staff member at The Performance Institute.